Get us in your inbox

 10. One&Only Cape Town

 Why go?
 This five-star spot has long defined luxury in the Mother City.
-Stylish rooms with Table Mountain views, Nespresso machines, and private balconies are just a start.
-Suites add fireplaces, living rooms, kitchens and even butler services, while the hotel touts a Nobu restaurant, swanky spa, and infinity pool.
-The superb V&A Waterfront location doesn’t hurt either.
+Stylish rooms with Table Mountain views, high-end coffee machines and private balconies are just the start.
+Suites add fireplaces, living rooms, kitchens and even butler service, while the hotel touts the only Nobu in Southern Africa, alongside an indulgent spa and infinity pool.

 Advertising

 Why go?
-If you were to live onsite at a hip tech company, it might look a lot like the Radisson Red.
-Rooms have BYOB mini-fridges and picnic table work spaces.
+If you were to live on-site in the offices of a hip tech company, it would probably look a lot like Radisson Red Hotel V&A Waterfront.
+Rooms have TVs with mirror casting, multiple USB ports and picnic table workspaces.
 The bright café space slings coffees and sustainable street snacks.
-A rooftop area is decked out with killer views of the V&A Waterfront and Table Mountain, a slim pool, and drinks truck.
-There’s also meeting room space with a barista menu and games stocked at the ready.
+A rooftop area is decked out with killer views of Table Mountain, a lap-pool and food truck.
+There’s also meeting room space with a barista menu and games at the ready.

 Recommended